-The goal of the Howell Essay Fund is to encourage student analysis of propaganda, as defined as, “the use of proved and/or unverifiable assumptions in a report or statement of allegations reflecting the view and interests of its advocates.”
+The goal of the Howell Essay Scholarship is to encourage students to analyze propaganda, as defined as, “the use of unproved and/or unverifiable assumptions in a report or statement of allegations reflecting the view and interests of its advocates.”

 Submit Your Entry